cratti/EoS_BQS/README.md

 THE OUTPUT:
 The code creates a folder "Coefficients_Checks", where the 22 coefficients are printed as functions of the temperature in the range T= 30 - 800 MeV, as well as their first and second derivatives wrt the temperature.
 This is done in order to check the correct behavior of the parametrized coefficients and their derivatives, and can be convenient for plotting.
-Then, it creates a folder "Thormodynamics", where:
+Then, it creates a folder "Thermodynamics", where:
 - It creates a file "EoS_Taylor_AllMu", where thermodynamic quantities are calculated on the whole 4D computational grid.
 	In order: T, muB, muQ, muS, Pressure, entropy density, baryon density, strangeness density, charge density, energy density, speed of sound;